dirkknibbe/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch.
+- [x] Submit via Codegrade by pushing commits to your `main` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+    --- Node.js is great because you can write server-side apps in the same language as the client-side front end,(no need to shift to a different language to write backend) theres also a ton of packages available in the Node Package Manager that you can use to make your app easier to write.
+Express adds some cool features to Node like routing so that the url's are more organized and there's less repetitive code.
+Also, express adds middleware functionality which can greatly reduce the need to repeat validation logic, for example

 1. Understand and explain the use of Middleware.

+    --- Middleware are basically functions that have access to the request object, the response object, and the next middleware function in the application's request-response cycle.
+We can use middleware to modify the req and res objects for tasks like parsing request bodies, or to implement some validation logic etc.

 1. The basic principles of the REST architectural style.

+    --- \* Uniform interface: things like making sure each variable/resource address makes sense and that server responses are uniform

+           * Client-Server design pattern: basically separating the user interface concerns with the data storage concerns

+           * Statelessness: basically each request from the client to the server should contain all of the info necessary to complete the request.

+           * Cacheable or uncachable: basically the response should implicitly or explicitly label itself as cacheable or non-cacheable so that the user knows if they can reuse data or not.

+           * Layering: basically you want a system that has a hierarchical order so that each component can only see what's necessary for it to interact with.

 1. Understand and explain the use of Express Routers.

+    --- Express routers make is easier and simple to write routes for specific endpoints and to organize and import them where they are needed.

 1. Describe tooling used to manually test the correctness of an API.

+    --- there are a few options for testing tools, including HTTPie or PostMan, they work by allowing you to simulate HTTP requests to your endpoints so that you may see if the endpoints are working correctly.